revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

  ---
 30. Which of the following is not a logical operator?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) and
+a) and
-- b) or
+b) or
-- c) not in
+c) not in
-- d) not
+d) not
 <details><summary> <b>Show Answer</b> </summary>

   option is c).

 <details><summary> <b>Explanation</b> </summary>

-> not in is a membership operator in python.
+> 'not in' is a membership operator in python.

   </details>
   </details>

 ---

-31. Select the correct expression to reassign a global variable “y” to 30 inside a function reassign()
+31. Select the correct expression to reassign a global variable “y” to 30 inside a function reassign().
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

 ```python3